New Protect Purdue Health Center focused on limiting COVID-19’s spread

 Who to call for help

-If you are exhibiting symptoms of COVID-19, all Purdue students, faculty members and staff are encouraged to immediately contact the Protect Purdue Health Center by calling the Purdue COVID-19 Information Center, which is open from 7 a.m. to 7 p.m. weekdays at 765-496-INFO (4636) or toll-free at 833-571-1043.
+If you are exhibiting symptoms of COVID-19, all Purdue students, faculty members and staff should immediately contact the Protect Purdue Health Center 24/7 at 765-496-INFO (4636) or toll-free at 833-571-1043 and pressing option “1.”
 A call tree option will be available after hours to connect individuals to the Protect Purdue Health Center case manager as well as the option to leave a voicemail.
 Individuals experiencing an emergency should always call 911.
 The Centers for Disease Control and Prevention provides a list of symptoms here.